 This little project makes an ATtiny tell you when it is dark or bright.
-This is a great introduction into the capabilities of the ATtiny85 chip.
+This project is an excellent introduction to the capabilities of the ATtiny85 chip.

 You can also see these instructions on my website www.PeterFoxFlick.com